 - Read “Moneyline Explained” to know about this popular type of betting.

-More recently, the company has expanded theScoreBet platform to offer legal sports betting in Colorado, New Jersey, Indiana and Iowa.
+More recently, the company has expanded theScoreBet platform to become Colorado sportsbook, New Jersey book, Indiana book, and Iowan sportsbook.
 With a stronger financial presence in the US, expansion plans into more states with legal sports betting is underway.

-Many platforms are looking to expand, a Betcha promo offer is one furhter example of agreessive movement into the market.
+Many platforms are looking to expand, a Betcha promo offer is one further example of aggressive movement into the market.

 Recent changes to sports betting laws in Canada is another vehicle for company growth.
 Bill C-218 was just passed in the House of Commons.